gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## ICMP Considerations {#icmp}

 SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} Section 10.
-This include for SCTP packets sent by the protection engines key management function.
+This includes for SCTP packets sent by the protection engines key management function.
 However, valid ICMP errors or information may indirectly be provided to the protection engine, such as an update to PMTU values